Sitecore/Sitecore.Pathfinder/README.md

 * More starter kits
 * More documentation
 * Support for Sitecore Habitat
-* Support for Visual Studio Online
+* More support for Visual Studio Online

 Long term